Wolverine971/9takes/src/blog/community/introducing-9takes.md

 <!-- big long panel of people experiencing anger fear and shame -->

 <!-- ## Discover the Power of Nine Perspectives -->
+<p class="firstLetter">Where are the good conversations happening online?
+Are there any authentic conversations happening?
+Many discussions and forums devolve into echo chambers where people have to pick sides or silently accept the dominant culture.<p>

+9takes is trying to solve this problem.

 <div
 	style="display: flex;